National Enquirer parent explores possible sale of tabloid

 Pecker is a longtime Trump ally who helped bury potentially embarrassing stories about the future president over the years by paying hush money in a tabloid practice called “catch-and-kill.”

-American Media came under fire more recently from Amazon founder Bezos for what he said were threats to publish photos of him unless he stopped investigating how the tabloid obtained private exchanges between him and his mistress.
-Bezos accused the tabloid of blackmail in a public blog post.
+American Media came under fire this year from Amazon founder Bezos for what he said were threats to publish explicit photos of him following a January story about Bezos that included lurid texts between him and his mistress, former TV anchor Lauren Sanchez.

-American Media recently refinanced hundreds of millions of dollars of debt after years of heavy borrowing and acquisitions.
+Bezos said the tabloid said it wouldn’t publish the photos if he stopped his private investigators from trying to find out how the tabloid obtained the texts.
+Bezos took to social media to accuse the National Enquirer of blackmailing him.

+An American Media attorney denied that the tabloid committed blackmail, but the attack from Bezos, a billionaire clearly willing to fight, threatened potential big legal costs and at a bad time for American Media.
+The company was struggling under a heavy debt load after years of heavy borrowing and acquisitions.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.